ajmarroquin/blackpug-activity-scraper/readme.md

 # 🏕️ Blackpug Activity Scraper

-Automate the extraction of registrant data from **Black Pug Software** (used by BSA councils) into clean, structured Excel workbook — grouped by event, filtered by relevance (last two years).
-Each event's registrants are exported to a separate sheet in a well-formatted `.xlsx` workbook.
+Automate the extraction of registrant data from **Black Pug Software** (used by Scouting America councils).
+This will export into an excel file with a tab for each event, showing number of current registrants and non-complete registrants.
 ---

 ## 🚀 Features

 - Pulls down all **event registrations** from your Black Pug account
-- Automatically **groups by event name** (ignores reg IDs)
+- Automatically **groups by event name** and removes duplicate registrations
-- Filters for **recent events only** (within 2 calendar years)
+- **Smart date filtering** with three options:
+  - **Future events**: Events from today forward (based on actual event dates)
+  - **This calendar year's events**: Any events in the current year
+  - **Last year's events**: Events from the previous year
+- **Duplicate cleanup**: Automatically removes people from "not booked" if they appear in "booked" (prevents duplicate entries)
-- Cleans up and formats a readable Excel file with **separate sheets per event**
+- Exports clean Excel file with **separate sheets per event**
-- Adds sortable **tables** with styled headers
-- Runs on **macOS M-series** using Chrome for Testing
+- **Professional formatting**: Sortable tables with styled headers, numeric participant counts, and automatic totals
+- **Registration numbers as sortable numbers** for easy filtering and analysis
+- Separates **booked registrations** from **incomplete registrations** on each sheet
 ---

 ## ⚙️ Setup Instructions